gupmoh/api-spec/app/get-appointment-details.md

 ### Query Parameters
 ''' civilId: 64891745 - The civil ID of the patient. '''

+### Headers
+- Authorization: Bearer [Token] - The Bearer token required for authentication.

 ### Successful Response
 ''' HTTP Status Code: 200 (OK) '''